hiowenluke/booms/README.md

 # Dooms

 A light and easy-to-use microservices framework for [Node.js](https://nodejs.org).
-Dooms loads a directory as a microservice, so that the client can calls remote functions in it with Object Style like **service1.do.say.hi('Hello world!')** or Message Style like **call('service1:/do/say/hi', 'Hello world!')** and gets the results immediately.
+Dooms loads a directory as a microservice, the client calls remote functions in it with Object Style like **service1.do.say.hi('Hello world!')** or Message Style like **call('service1:/do/say/hi', 'Hello world!')** and gets the results immediately.

+With Dooms, you do not need to define your services in [Protobuf](https://developers.google.com/protocol-buffers/docs/proto3) files.
+Just write your business code into function files in a directory (such as "src", "biz", "lib"), Dooms will automatically and dynamicaly loads them.

 Dooms is based on [gRPC](https://grpc.io) and [Redis](https://github.com/antirez/redis).
+Dooms is extended from [gRPC-node](https://github.com/grpc/grpc-node), and its performance is very hight and close to gRPC-node. (see [Benchmark](#Benchmark)).

 * [Why Enterprises Are Embracing Microservices and Node.js](https://thenewstack.io/enterprises-embracing-microservices-node-js/)
 * [Microservices With Node.js: Scalable, Superior, and Secure Apps](https://dzone.com/articles/microservices-with-nodejs-scalable-superior-and-se)